Thalia (1955) Carel Kneulman

-In 1955, Carel Kneulman made this beautiful facade sculpture at the Thalia Theater on the Kruiskade.
-He imagined here Thalia, the muse of comedy - in Greek mythology, Thalia stands for 'flourishing celebration'.
-Kneulman is a talented sculptor whose expressive visual language is somewhat reminiscent of Wessel Couzijn, who lent himself to religious themes and to monuments as expressions of freedom.
-You can still recognize his early fifties in the style of a minne-like human figure that turns into abstractions.
+In 1955 Carel Kneulman made this beautiful facade sculpture at the Thalia Theater on the Kruiskade.
+He imagined here Thalia, the muse of comedy - in Greek mythology, Thalia stands for 'blooming revelry'.
+Kneulman is a talented sculptor whose expressive visual language is somewhat reminiscent of Wessel Couzijn, who lent himself to religious themes and monuments as expressions of freedom.
+You can still recognize his early fifties style of a minnie-like human figure, which transitions into abstractions.
 You can see a ship in it and a woman's head with an arm pointing towards the entrance.
-Over the years, the plastic turned greener due to oxidation.
-The facade relief was carried out at a concrete factory in Arnhem and cast concrete plates into 24.
-Because a massive work of art against the facade was not possible, Kneulman designed it as a play of lines, free from the muse of the film.
-The work emphasized the former Thalia cinema, as a witness to the great entertainment culture that has always been so defining in Rotterdam.
-The cinema has been a café for some time.
+The plastic colored greener over the years due to oxidation.
+The facade relief was executed at a concrete factory in Arnhem and cast in 24 concrete slabs.
+Because a massive work of art against the façade was not possible, Kneulman designed it as a play of lines, in the muse of the film.
+The work emphasized the former Thalia cinema, as a witness to the great nightlife culture that has always been so defining in Rotterdam.
+The cinema has been a café for quite some time now.

-Carel Kneulman (Amsterdam, 1915 - Darp, 2008) received his artistic education at the Rijksacademie voor Beeldende Kunsten Amsterdam and worked as a teacher of plastic design at the Gerrit Rietveld Academy.
-In addition to being a visual artist, he was also a singer, poet and graphic artist.
-In his images, he sought a balance between figuration and abstraction.
+Carel Kneulman (Amsterdam, 1915 - Darp, 2008) received his artistic training at the Rijksacademie voor Beeldende Kunsten Amsterdam and worked as a teacher of plastic design at the Gerrit Rietveld Academy.
+Besides being a visual artist, he was also a singer, poet and graphic artist.
+In his sculptures he sought a balance between figuration and abstraction.
 In 1955 he made the beautiful facade sculpture at the Thalia Theater on the Kruiskade in Rotterdam, which was considered a tribute to the reconstruction of the city.
-His best-known image is perhaps The sweetheart (1959) on the Spui in Amsterdam, which became a meeting point for Provo's.
+His best-known image is perhaps The sweetheart (1960) on the Spui in Amsterdam, which became a meeting point for Provo's.